-If a monitor is alerting because its current data corresponds to its
+If a monitor is alerting because its current data corresponds to the

 resolve has the monitor follow the state switch

-resolve-ing a monitor is appropriate for cases where data is reported intermittently: after triggering an alert, the monitor doesn’t receive further data so it can no longer evaluate alerting conditions and recover to the
+Manually resolving a monitor is appropriate for cases where data is reported intermittently.
+For example, after triggering an alert the monitor doesn’t receive further data so it can no longer evaluate alerting conditions and recover to the